wp-plugins/slickr-flickr/readme.txt

 1. Examples of Slickr Flickr slideshows and galleries in action

-1. Example of a slideshow/gallery combo in a post
+2. Example of a slideshow/gallery combo in a post

-1. Example of an overlaid lightbox which appears on clicking a thumbnail
+3. Example of an overlaid lightbox which appears on clicking a thumbnail

 == Changelog ==

+= 1.9 =
+* Added ShadowBox and fixed form formatting in admin panel due to missing CSS file

 = 1.8 =
 * More options for the LightBox: ThickBox, ShadowBox, FancyBox, LightBox Plus and Shutter Reloaded